sadiarasheed2230-9531/1st-repo/README.md

 * **Interface Definition:** Creation of lightweight contracts (`Animal`, `Animal1`).
 * **Multiple Implementation:** Syntax usage `class AnimalClass : Animal, Animal1`.
 * **Polymorphism:** The `AnimalClass` provides concrete logic for methods defined in completely separate interfaces.

+### 5. Encapsulation Implementation
+### Description
+The program defines an Account class where the sensitive data field (accountbalance) is kept private by default.
+Instead of allowing direct access to the variable, the class provides public "Getter" and "Setter" methods:
+Setbalance: Validates the input data (ensuring no negative values are assigned) before updating the state.
+GetBalance: Provides a controlled way to read the current state of the object.
+### Key Features
+Data Hiding: Prevents external classes from directly manipulating the accountbalance variable.
+Input Validation: Includes logic to reject invalid entries (e.g., negative balances), ensuring the integrity of the data.
+Controlled Access: Implements a clean interface for interacting with object data through specific methods.
+Error Handling: Provides immediate feedback to the console when an invalid operation is attempted.
 # How to Run
 To run any of these files, navigate to the folder in your terminal and use the .NET CLI: